keyle2112/Analytics-Portfolio/README.md

 [Project Files](projects/Data%20C88C%20Cats.zip) <br>

-Description: Designed a typing software system to measure speed and accuracy while implementing autocorrect functionality.
-Used recursive algorithms and dynamic programming for string comparison.
-Included multiplayer and real-time feedback features.
+Description: Designed a typing system measuring speed and accuracy with autocorrect functionality, using recursive algorithms and dynamic programming for string comparison, plus multiplayer and real-time feedback features.

-Skills: Algorithms, recursion, dynamic programming, string processing, software development
+Skills: Algorithms, recursion, dynamic programming, string processing, performance optimization

 Technology: Python

-Results: Developed efficient autocorrect and accuracy algorithms with real-time performance tracking.
-Improved typing feedback accuracy and responsiveness.
+Results: Built an autocorrect engine that matched mistyped input against a reference vocabulary using edit distance, with memoization reducing redundant computation enough to run in real time.

-Impact: Demonstrates ability to build optimized algorithms for user-facing applications.
+Impact: Edit distance and fuzzy string matching are the core of record linkage and deduplication, the work required whenever the same artist, venue, or track is spelled three different ways across datasets.

 ### Classifying Movies K-NN